RichardScottOZ/uncover-ml/docs/workflows.rst

 (e.g. 0.4 - 0.6 certainty for one or the other class) means the
 covariate data in that area has a similar distribution to the provided training data.
-In theory, these are areas where the model can be extrapolated and will perform well, as the distribution is similar to the provided training data.
+In theory, these are areas where the model can be extrapolated and will perform well, as the distrubtion is similar to the provided training data.
 Areas with a strong covariate shift (e.g. 0 - 0.4, 0.6 - 1 certainty for either class) may not be suitable for extrapolating the model due to differences in distribution between